VeenaBeknal/VeenaBeknal/README.md

 This project involves analyzing job postings on LinkedIn using both SQL (MySQL) and NoSQL (MongoDB).
 MongoDB Atlas was used for visualizing the NoSQL queries.
 The dataset is available on Kaggle (<a href="https://www.kaggle.com/datasets/arshkon/linkedin-job-postings?select=job_postings.csv">link</a>).

+### Certified

+- Completed "Introduction to Power BI" by Datacamp

+### Recent Activities

+Working on Deep learning and Generative AI projects

+### About Me
 <h4> 🙂 🙂 Thank you for visiting my GitHub portfolio!
 Feel free to explore my projects and connect with me.
 I’m always open to learning and collaborating in this exciting data era! 🙂 🙂 </h4>

 📫 Reach me: veenaramesh.beknal@sjsu.edu